 - In Compliance (Conditional): Analysis of metered natural gas consumption data and renewable fuel invoices for the reporting period indicate that renewable fuel was purchased to account for at least 75% of the project's total fuel consumption.
 A final compliance finding would require collection of substantially more information to validate contents of renewable fuel invoices.
 Collection of this information was outside the scope of this report. - Compliance Indeterminable: Compliance could not be determined at the site-specific level based on currently available information.
-This was found to be the case when the renewable fuel invoices provided to Itron applied to a fleet of projects rather than a specific project. - Compliance to be Determined: Metered fuel consumption data required to make a compliance assessment are not yet available from the gas utility company.
+This was found to be the case when the renewable fuel invoices provided to Itron applied to a fleet of projects rather than a specific project.

+Compliance to be Determined: Directed biogas invoices and/or metered fuel consumption data required to make a compliance assessment are not yet available from the program participant.
 These data are expected to become available in the future.